react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 Here we have specific screens such as `SignIn`, `Home` etc. which are only shown depending on the sign in state.
 But we also have the `Help` screen which can be shown in both cases.
 This also means that if the signin state changes when the user is in the `Help` screen, they'll stay on the `Help` screen.

 This can be a problem, we probably want the user to be taken to the `SignIn` screen or `Home` screen instead of keeping them on the `Help` screen.
-To make this work, we can use the [`navigationKey` prop](screen.md#navigationkey).
+To make this work, we can use [`navigationKey`](screen.md#navigationkey).
 When the `navigationKey` changes, React Navigation will remove all the screen.

 So our updated code will look like following: